Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Real-Time Verification and Rectification

 \section{Real-Time Verification and Rectification}

-In this section, we detail our method, R\textbf{E}al-time \textbf{VE}rification and \textbf{R}ectification (\textbf{\textsc{\textsc{Ever}}}), whose framework with one representative example is shown in Figure~\ref{fig:pipeline}. \textsc{\textsc{Ever}} aims to mitigate hallucinations in language model outputs by immediately validating each generated sentence during the generation period, which helps prevent error propagation.
-Specifically, \textsc{\textsc{Ever}} begins with the generation stage, where a LLM produces a sentence in response to a prompt.
-Following this, in the validation stage the same LLM checks the sentence's concept-level accuracy, distinguishing between intrinsic and extrinsic hallucinations.
-Errors then undergoes a rectification of hallucination, with sentences revised or rewritten according to the type of hallucination.
-We perform a final validation on the refined sentence and flag any remaining extrinsic hallucinations with a user warning to enhance text trustworthiness.
+In this section, we firstly detail our method, R\textbf{E}al-time \textbf{VE}rification and \textbf{R}ectification (\textbf{\textsc{\textsc{EVER}}}), whose framework with one representative example is shown in Figure~\ref{fig:pipeline}. \textsc{\textsc{EVER}} aims to mitigate hallucinations in language model outputs by immediately validating each generated sentence during the generation period, which helps prevent error propagation.
+Secondly, as shown in Figure~\ref{fig:teaser}, we use \textsc{EVER}-recified response to construct better preference data to align LLM to become more factual by using preference tuning.